 If you’re measuring by U.S. cup-measures (the first unit in each line), be sure to pack the flour tightly into the cup, as if you were measuring brown sugar.

-Makes 4 1/4 pounds (2 kilograms) of flour mixture
+Makes 4 1/4 pounds (2 kilograms) of gluten-free all-purpose flour mixture

 White Rice Flour: 6 cups, or 36 ounces, or 1,020 grams